 We are told that the child’s gender identity simply exists, has done since conception, and is completely unrelated to social norms the people around the child may subscribe to, or to any experiences a child may have.
 It cannot be altered, it’s hateful to even question it or to think about other things in the child’s life – just call the doctor!
 The one who knows who to read onesie semaphore!
 We worry about young children’s skulls getting bashed by footballs, but not about giving one of those football-playing children off-label chemotherapy to block their puberty and lining them up for future sterilisation should they happen to be a girl.

 Even though doctors know that adolescence is a period of intense change and development and are thus reluctant to diagnose serious personality disorders until the patient is well into their twenties, even though we make laws about the age at which people can drive, drink alcohol or have sex, gender identity is the exception.
 Because – gender identity is the exception.

 Recently, the NSPCC announced that it was holding a debate – the subject ‘Is society letting transgender children down?’
 The tagline was ‘Dare to Debate’.
 The NSPCC didn’t, as it turned out.

 Transgender rights activists shut down the event, citing their extreme concern about one of the speakers.
 I could see where they were coming from – one of the speakers was to have been Kellie (formerly Frank) Maloney, a self-confessed perpetrator of domestic violence who has made on-the-record homophobic and racist statements.
 Not the sort of person one would want anywhere near a discussion of the best interests of children.
-Turns out that wasn’t the problem though – the objection was to the other speaker, Sarah Ditum, an intelligent, compassionate journalist who has written some wonderful, thoroughly researched articles on gender (like this one).
+Turns out that wasn’t the problem though – the objection was to the other speaker, Sarah Ditum, an intelligent, compassionate journalist who has written some wonderful, thoroughly researched articles on gender.

 What were the activists scared of hearing?
 Is their castle built on sand?